run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/logs-and-auditing/system-log.md

 !!!
 Abstract "NOTE"

-    If the names of the tables are not updated, access the CITSmart Parameters feature and define the name of the database used in the parameter 'DB - name of the database SHEMA'.
+    If the names of the tables are not updated, access the 4biz Parameters feature and define the name of the database used in the parameter 'DB - name of the database SHEMA'.
 After that, access the Load Metadata functionality and update all tables.